-Arvind owns 525,000 square yard free-hold land in Gandhinagar district, near Ahmedabad.
+Arvind owns 525,000 sq yard free-hold land in Gandhinagar district, near Ahmedabad.
 The company has decided to monetise the land by developing part of this land.
-Accordingly, during February 2020 to June 2021, the company launched Phase - I to Phase - IV of "Arvind Forreste", a scheme of plotted development of Villa which entails development of around 330,000 square yard out of the total available area under Phase - I to Phase - IV by developing 353 villas.
-Arvind has given the development rights of Phase - I to IV of this project to its group entity, Arvind Smart Spaces Limited (ASSL) under Development Management Model.
-The total expected sales value of Phase - I to Phase - IV of the project is around Rs.372 crore over FY21-FY24.
-The approximate cost of construction is around Rs.110 crore which is expected to be funded entirely through customer advances with no reliance on external debt as articulated by Arvind's management.
-Hence, availment of any debt towards its real estate business will be a negative rating sensitivity.
+Accordingly, during February 2020 and June 2021, the company launched Phase-I to Phase-IV of "Arvind Forreste", a scheme of plotted development of villas, which entails development of around 3,30,000 sq yard out of the total available area under Phase-I to Phase-IV by developing 353 villas.
+Arvind has given the development rights of Phase-I to Phase-IV of this project to its group entity, Arvind Smart Spaces Limited (ASSL), under the Development Management Model.
+The total expected sales value of Phase-I to Phase-IV of the project is around Rs.372 crore over FY21-FY24.
+The approximate cost of construction is around Rs.110 crore, which is expected to be funded entirely through customer advances, with no reliance on external debt, as articulated by Arvind's management.
+Hence, the availment of any debt towards its real-estate business will be a negative rating sensitivity.

-With good response from the customers, Arvind could book sales worth Rs.222 crore (i.e., more than 80% of the total saleable area under Phase - I to Phase - III) and received the customer advance of around Rs.61 crore as on March 31, 2021, and subsequently launched Phase - IV of the project in June 2021.
-Arvind plans to utilise proceeds from monetisation of land to reduce its debt level.
-However, timely progress of the project and receipt of customer advances remains key monitorable.
+With good response from the customers, Arvind could book sales worth Rs.222 crore (i.e., more than 80% of the total saleable area under Phase-I to Phase-III) and received a customer advance of around Rs.61 crore as on March 31, 2021, and subsequently launched Phase-IV of the project in June 2021.
+Arvind plans to utilise proceeds from the monetisation of the land to reduce its debt level.
+However, timely progress of the project and receipt of customer advances remains a key monitorable.